soos3d/SpectraX/README.md

 ### Usage Options

-- Python Package: For integrating streaming into your own Python projects → Found in video-feed/videofeed/
+- **Python Package**: For integrating streaming into your own Python projects → Found in `video-feed/videofeed/`
-- CLI-Only Tool: Standalone script for quick use
+- **CLI-Only Tool**: Standalone script for quick use
-→ Found in cli-only/
+→ Found in `cli-only/`

-All instructions in this README use the Python package version, it works the same way as the CLI-only script.
+All instructions in this `README` use the Python package version, it works the same way as the CLI-only script.

 ## Prerequisites